Notgnoshi/clipd/README.md

 sudo apt install doxygen graphviz clang-format clang-tidy
 ```

+The project is built by running `make`.
+This project *does* build on the Opp Lab machines, if the compiler version and dependencies preclude building locally.
+The project statically links against the vendored dependencies, but dynamically links the libraries installed through `apt`.

+The makefile places the built executable at `build/main`.

 ## Documentation

 Run `make docs` and `make viewdocs` to build and open the developer documentation.

+You may also run `make help` to display all of the (documented) make targets.

 ## Usage